-Special attention must be given to recognizing the signs and symptoms of overdosage, especially during the initial screening and dose-titration phase of treatment, but also during re- introduction of LIORESAL INTRATHECAL after a period of interruption in therapy.
+Special attention must be given to recognizing the signs and symptoms of overdosage at all times, especially during the initial “screening” and “dose titration” phase of treatment and also during reintroduction of LIORESAL Intrathecal (baclofen injection) after a period of interruption of therapy.

-There is no specific antidote for treating overdoses of LIORESAL INTRATHECAL (baclofen injection); however, the following steps should ordinarily be undertaken:
+There is no specific antidote for treating overdoses of intrathecal baclofen, however, the following steps should generally be undertaken:

-- Residual LIORESAL INTRATHECAL solution should be removed from the pump as soon as possible.
+- Residual LIORESAL solution should be removed from the pump as soon as possible.

 - Patients with respiratory depression should be intubated if necessary, until the drug is eliminated.